-38. Section 9 provides the Scottish Ministers with regulation-making powers to make provision in relation to the use of approved devices, and the use of information obtained through the monitoring of an offender by means of such devices.
+35.37.
+Section 9 provides the Scottish Ministers with regulation-making powers under affirmative procedure to make provision in relation to the use of approved devices, and the use of information obtained through the monitoring of an offendera relevant person by means of such devices.
 It also sets out a number of examples of what regulations made under these powers may do.